 I absolutely love reading and watching science fiction, and it makes my nerdy heart so happy to see my research topic incorporated into the story.

-After listening to about 16 hours of podcasts this past weekend for a drive to Rochester and back, I’m putting together and sharing playlists of astronomy- and space-themed episodes from science podcasts!
+After listening to about 16 hours of podcasts this past weekend for a drive to Rochester and back, I’m putting together playlists of astronomy- and space-themed episodes from science podcasts!
 These playlists will be a great way to learn more about outer space in an approachable, accessible (read: non-expert, non-academic) way.
 First up: the podcast Abstract: The Future of Science.

 Yes, I was on this one, and my episode is listed below, but you should listen to the other astro episodes, too!
 I’ve put the episode description beneath them along with a link to the episode pages on Apple Podcasts.
 I’ll do posts like this in upcoming weeks for more science podcasts, like Ologies (the UFOlogy episode is what sparked this playlist idea), Science Rules! with Bill Nye, Flash Forward, and Sean Carroll’s Mindscape.
 More ideas are welcome!